AbdulsalamAlqrni/T5-Deep-learning-Alzheimer-s-disease/Proposal/README.md

  - VGG19
  - Inceptionv3
  - Xception

-## **Conclusion:**
-Applications of automated classification techniques using machine learning (ML) and artificial intelligence (AI) are constantly becoming more accurate than manual classification.
-So we proposed a system that detects and classifies alzheimer's using deep learning algorithms.

-## **Future Work:**

-- Improve the model and website.
-- present a the project proposal the model forsaudi alzheimer's disease association.

 ## **Dataset Source:**
   It was uploaded from Kaggle website, [Click here to go to Dataset](https://www.kaggle.com/gautamgc75/alzheimer-detect-1/data)